Lower School Curriculum

 First Grade

-Numbers to 120; add and subtract within 20; intro to multiplication and division concepts; fractions with halves and fourths; time to the hour and half hour; measuring with non-standard units and the concept of a ruler; basic 2D and 3D shapes; recognize coins and their values and count a collection of coins.
+Numbers to 120; Place Value, Number Sense, add and subtract within 20, flexibility to apply multiple strategies to solve problems fractions with halves and fourths; time to the hour and half hour; measuring with non-standard units and the concept of a ruler; basic 2D and 3D shapes; Data Collection

 Second Grade

-Numbers to 1,000; add and subtract within 1,000 with regrouping; multiplication and division with 2, 3, 4, 5 and 10 (connecting repeated addition to multiplication and making equal groups in division); showing fractions with halves, thirds, fourths and eighths; time to the nearest five minutes; measuring length in U.S. and metric units; properties of 2D and 3D shapes; reading picture graphs, bar graphs and line plots; solve word problems involving dollar bills, quarters, dimes, nickels and pennies, using $ and ¢ symbols appropriately, solving math tasks using most efficient strategies, understanding of place value is solidified.
+Numbers to 1,000; add and subtract within 1,000 with regrouping; multiplication and division with two, three, four, five and 10 (connecting repeated addition to multiplication and making equal groups in division); geometric vocabulary and problem solving, showing fractions with halves, thirds, fourths and eighths; time to the nearest five minutes; measuring length in U.S. and metric units; properties of 2D and 3D shapes; reading picture graphs, bar graphs and line plots; solve word problems involving dollar bills, quarters, dimes, nickels and pennies, using $ and ¢ symbols appropriately; solving math tasks using most efficient strategies; solidifying understanding of place value

 Third Grade

-Numbers to 10,000; use place value to perform multi-digit addition and subtraction to 1,000; multiplication and division strategies within 100; extending basic facts to solve problems with 2-digit numbers with regrouping in both multiplication and division; basic understanding of fractions, especially unit fractions (fractions with numerator 1); rectangular arrays, area, and perimeter; describing and analyzing two-dimensional shapes; telling time to the nearest minute and elapsed time; measuring length to halves and fourths of an inch.
+Numbers to 10,000; use place value to perform multi-digit addition and subtraction to 1,000; multiplication and division strategies within 100; extending basic facts to solve problems with two-digit numbers with regrouping in both multiplication and division; basic understanding of fractions, especially unit fractions (fractions with numerator one); rectangular arrays, area, and perimeter; describing and analyzing two-dimensional shapes; telling time to the nearest minute and elapsed time; measuring length to halves and fourths of an inch

 Fourth Grade

-Numbers to 1 million; addition and subtraction within 1 million; multiplication and division facts 0–12; multiplying numbers up to 4-digits by a 1-digit number and multiplying two 2-digit by 2-digit numbers and dividing up to 4-digit dividends and 1-digit divisors; fractions greater than 1 and mixed numbers; writing, comparing, and ordering decimals; using decimal notation for fractions with denominators 10 or 100; angles and classification of triangles and quadrilaterals; tables and data interpretation; solve multi-step word problems involving all four operations, including problems in which remainders must be interpreted.
+Numbers to one million; addition and subtraction within one million; multiplication and division facts 0–12; multiplying numbers up to four digits by a one-digit number and multiplying two two-digit by two-digit numbers and dividing up to four-digit dividends and one-digit divisors; fractions greater than one and mixed numbers; writing, comparing, and ordering decimals; using decimal notation for fractions with denominators 10 or 100; angles and classification of triangles and quadrilaterals; tables and data interpretation; solve multi-step word problems involving all four operations, including problems in which remainders must be interpreted

 Science

-Science in the lower school encourages students to explore the world around them while introducing them to science concepts and vocabulary.
+Science in the Lower School encourages students to explore the world around them while introducing them to science concepts and vocabulary.
 In JK, science is integrated into daily activities and thematic units.
-In grades SK–4, science takes place in a stand-alone classroom.
-Students develop observational and record-keeping skills by collecting and recording data, taking notes in science journals and making written observations.
+In grades SK through four, science takes place in a stand-alone classroom.
+Students develop observational and record-keeping skills by collecting and recording data, taking notes and making written observations.
 Process skills are developed through hands-on activities and investigations.
 Some of the most important skills for students are observing, collecting and recording data, and developing and using models and diagrams.
-Through cooperative activities, students construct explanations and design solutions.
-They engage in discussions based on evidence, and learn to communicate their ideas to others.
-Often, technology is integrated into the science curriculum.
-Students use iPads and laptop computers to explore concepts in depth, research and use creative applications to present information.
+Through cooperative activities, students construct explanations based on evidence and design solutions.
+They engage in discussions, and learn to communicate their ideas to others.
+Technology is often integrated into the science curriculum.
+Students use iPads to explore concepts in depth, research and use creative applications to present information.
 Engineering and design challenges take place in the context of the curriculum at every grade level.

 Junior Kindergarten

-Topics of study: Caring for our earth hands-on activities that develop science investigation, exploration, observation and scientific thinking
+Topics of study: Life cycle; animal observations; caring for our Earth; conservation; seasonal changes; data analysis through hands-on activities that develop science investigation, exploration, observation and critical thinking

 Senior Kindergarten

-Topics of study: Animal observations, force and motion, simple machines, the senses, density explorations, light explorations
+Topics of study: Animal observations; force and motion; simple machines; magnetism; buoyancy

 First Grade

-Topics of study: Vertebrates and invertebrates, skeletal system, life cycles, properties of matter, rock cycle, sun, earth and moon system
+Topics of study: Vertebrates and invertebrates; skeletal system; life cycles; properties of matter; rock cycle; sun, Earth and moon system; water cycle

 Second Grade